Skip to main content

 Basic shapes

-Here is an example with basic BPMN shapes
+Here is an example of basic BPMN shapes:

 Pools